Fang-Zhang/Reading-Notes/02-computer/02-programming-language/03-javascript/06-react/react-for-senior-developer.md

 No assumption about other technology stack, so you can develop new features in React without rewriting existing code.
 Meanwhile, React can render on server using Node, and power mobile apps using React Native.
 Specificity, virtual DOM helps all React developers out from the DOM-Operation directly.<br>

 #### 1.1.2 Disadvantage:
 React is just a library, not a comprehensive framework.
 Some spots, React doesn't implement them by itself, such as Route, State Management.
-These increase the learning curve about he [Eco-System of React](#EcoSystem) <a href="#EcoSystem">abc</a>.
+These increase the learning curve about he [Eco-System of React](#EcoSystem).

 ### 1.2 JSX
 ### 1.3 Life Cycle